phoracekBK/N19-3001-pc-queue/README.md

 * make
 * pkg-config

-The best way for set up enviroment on Windows platform is MSYS2 system.
+The best way for set up build enviroment on Windows platform is using MSYS2 system.

 # Compilation/Instalation
 Instalation is prety easy, if the enviroment prepared (see previous chapter), then just run foloving command: